 The days are starting to warm up, and the Sun is deciding to stay up in our sky for a little bit longer.
 Thank goodness.
 And just as the temperature will rise as the Earth tilts its bottom half towards the Sun, our coverage on the happenings in the world of watches goes on too.
-In this instalment of The Wind Up we’re covering a wide range of pieces from Vacheron Constantin all the way down to the accessible Tissot.
+In this instalment of The Wind Up we’re covering a wide range of TAG Heuer & Porsche Celebrate 50 Years of the 911 Carrera RS 2.7 from Vacheron Constantin all the way down to the accessible Tissot.
 So as always, sit back, put your feet up and enjoy!

 You’ll also like: